-15. Late Items
+16. Late Items

-- 1. An item of business not included on the Agenda must not be considered at a Council meeting unless introduction of the late item is approved by Council at the time allocated on the Agenda for such matters. - 2.
-If the Council makes a resolution under Section 15(1), information pertaining to late items must be distributed to the members.
+An item of business not included on the Agenda must not be considered at a Council meeting unless introduction of the late item is passed by a majority vote of all Council members present at the time allocated on the Agenda for such matters.

-16. Voting at meetings
+17. Voting at meetings

-- 1. The following procedures apply to voting at Council meetings: - a) when debate on a matter is closed the presiding member must put the matter to a vote of Council members; - b) when the Council is ready to vote, the presiding member must put the matter to a vote by stating:
+- 1. The following procedures apply to voting at Council meetings: - a) when debate on a matter is closed, the presiding member must put the matter to a vote of Council members; - b) when the Council is ready to vote, the presiding member must put the matter to a vote and may do so by stating:

-"Those in favour raise your hands." and then "Those opposed raise your hands."
+"Those in favour?." and then "Those opposed?"

-- c) when the presiding member is putting the matter to a vote under paragraphs (a) and (b) a member must not - i. cross or leave the room, - ii. make a noise or other disturbance, or - iii. interrupt the voting procedure under paragraph (b) unless the interrupting member is raising a point of order;

-- d) after the presiding member finally puts the question to a vote under paragraph (b), a member must not speak to the question or make a motion concerning it; - e) the presiding member's decision about whether a question has been finally put is conclusive; - f) whenever a vote of Council on a matter is taken, each member present shall signify their vote by raising their hand; - g) the presiding member must declare the result of the voting by stating that the question is decided in either the affirmative or the negative; and - h) A member voting in opposition to a motion may request, at the meeting, to have their opposition recorded in the Minutes.
+- c) the presiding member may accept a show of hands or other indication of a vote as deemed appropriate. - d) when the presiding member is putting the matter to a vote under Section 17, (1)a) and (b) a member must not: - i) cross or leave the room; - ii) make a noise or other disturbance; or - iii) interrupt the voting procedure under Section 1 (b) unless the interrupting member is raising a point of order; - e) after the presiding member finally puts the question to a vote under Section 17(1)(b), a member must not speak to the question or make a motion concerning it; - f) the presiding member's decision about whether a question has been finally put is conclusive; - g) whenever a vote of Council on a matter is taken, if a council member does not indicate how the member votes, the member is deemed to have voted in the affirmative. - h) the presiding member must declare the result of the voting by stating that the question is decided in either the affirmative or the negative; and i) the names of those who vote negative, against a question, shall be recorded in the minutes.

-17. Disclosure of conflict
+18. Disclosure of conflict

-- 1. Should a member of Council, or a member of a Council Committee, deem to have a direct or indirect pecuniary interest in any matter before a meeting, she/he shall verbally declare a conflict, state the general nature why that is the case, and remove herself /himself from the meeting. - 2.
-After making a declaration under Section 17(1) the member must not: - (a) remain or participate in any part or the meeting during which the matter is under consideration, - (b) participate in any discussion of the matter at such a meeting, - (c) vote on a question in respect of the matter at such a meeting, or - (d) attempt in anyway, whether before, during or after such a meeting to influence the voting on any question in respect of the matter.
+- 1. Should a member of Council or a Committee consider the member to have a direct or indirect pecuniary interest in any matter before a meeting, they shall verbally declare a conflict, state the general nature why that is the case, and remove themself from the meeting. - Subject to Section 100(4) of the Community Charter [disclosure of conflict], after making a declaration under Section 18.1 the member must not: - a) remain or participate in any part or the meeting during which the matter is under consideration; - b) participate in any discussion of the matter at such a meeting; - c) vote on a question in respect of the matter at such a meeting; or - d) attempt in any way, whether before, during or after such a meeting to influence the voting on any question in respect of the matter.

-18. Delegations
+19. Delegations